Least Bittern

 Colors

-Males have a glossy blackish-green crown and back with contrasting buff wing patches.
-Females are similar but feature a dark brown back and subtle streaking on the neck.
+Males have a glossy black crown and back with buff wing patches; females are duller with a purple-brown back and streaked throat.

 Key Features